There really is no place like home. It is where you, your family and your friends should feel peace of mind knowing that you’re safe and secure.

 To protect your windows, make sure to use strong locks and latches.
 Window alarms are also a good idea to alert you, your family and neighbors to intruders.

 Also, try not to grow large shrubs in front of your windows.
 Although greenery offers you privacy, it does the same for burglars.

 If you live above the ground floor in an apartment or in a house taller than one story, don’t neglect windows that are higher up.
 Trees, tables, chairs, ladders and other things can give serious break-in artists a boost to where they can get in these higher windows.
 As with windows downstairs, use good locks and window alarms.

 If you leave your back door or side door unlocked while locking your front door, you might as well hang a sign in front saying, “Burglars and Trespassers Welcome.”
 Any serious thief will test all the doors.
 Place locks on all your home’s doors and use them.
 Door alarms will provide additional protection.

 If you have a garage, remember to keep the overhead garage door closed and securely locked at night or when you are not around.
 Make sure to lock the door that leads from your garage to your home’s interior too.
 Placing a door alarm on this door will provide an extra layer of security and safety.

 Don’t overlook other potential entry points, like skylights.
 Keep them shut when you’re asleep or not at home.
 If your home has a basement with windows or cellar doors, remember these can be used to gain illegal entry to your home as well.
 Always remember to lock them.

-In addition to standalone alarms for doors and windows, consider to protect your whole home.
+In addition to standalone alarms for doors and windows, consider wireless home alarm systems to protect your whole home.
 You can customize these systems to fit your exact security and safety needs.
 Although it will cost more than standalone alarms, a good wireless alarm system will quickly repay your investment in terms of peace of mind.
 In purely financial terms, just preventing one burglary could more than repay the cost.